Skip to main content

 Get Compassionate Care for Benzo Abuse in Tennessee

 Addiction to benzodiazepines can become an unintentional problem in a short period.
 The Freeman Recovery Center, Tennessee, provides qualified professional detox programs to address benzodiazepine addiction.
-Medically monitored detox programs are essential to the safety of patients withdrawing from benzo abuse or addiction.
+Medically monitored detox programs are essential to the safety of patients withdrawing from benzo abuse or any type of drug addiction recovery.

-Contact our facility to explore your options for assessment and detox today.
+Contact our facility to explore your options for a free assessment and detox today.

 What Is A Relapse Prevention Plan?